NoaAmichai/Computer_networks_final_project/README.md

 The full methodology, results, and discussion are documented in the project report (report.pdf).
 The Python analysis scripts, sample captures, and output graphs are also provided in this repository.

 Contents
-* src: Contains the source code for traffic capturing, analysis, and attack simulations.
+* src: Contains the source code for traffic capturing, analysis.
 * resources: Contains sample pcap files of messaging app traffic.
 * results: Output logs, graphs, and other result files from traffic analysis and attacks.
 * report.pdf: Project report with answers to the dry part questions.